 Business has muddied government’s priorities.
 Corporations in the bottled water business combine corporate “rights” with state permits that allow them to exert ownership over public sources of water.
 Legislation such as the New Hampshire Groundwater Protection Act, does just this – allowing corporations to effectively drain local aquifers – overriding any local, democratic decision making.

 In regard to municipal water systems, corporations often seek to woo municipalities to hand over their water or sewer systems in a long-term contract.
 Once signed, privatization is difficult to reverse.
 If a company fails to live up to its end of the deal, proving a breach of contract is a costly and complicated process.
-Multinational trade agreements such as NAFTA and GATS give corporations powerful legal recourse.
-A business can use NAFTA’s closed tribunals to challenge the reversal of privatization as a NAFTA-forbidden action of “expropriation.”
-Under GATS, once a service is privatized, the WTO’s rules give special protection for private investors, making it tough to remunicipalize.
+Multinational trade agreements give corporations powerful legal recourse.
+A business can use closed tribunals to challenge the reversal of a privatization.

 Communities have won victories over harmful water privatization and are pursuing more with the help of CELDF.
 Nestlé, doing business under the Poland Springs label, had drilled 23 test-wells in 2006 and 2007 in the Vernon Walker Wildlife Management Reserve, a protected area shared by Shapleigh and Newfield, Maine.